 Other times, your drain may collect water and continue to be a breeding ground, even after flushing it out.
 In that case, you can pour Bio Drain products to kill any eggs and prevent them from growing.
 Never pour toxic chemicals down your drain, as they could corrode your pipes and leach into the water supply.

 In instances where you can’t find the breeding spot for drain flies (i.e., it’s behind a wall or inside a crevice), you should call the professionals.
-Pest control technicians can locate areas where standing water collects and clean them out.
+Charlotte pest control technicians can locate areas where standing water collects and clean them out.
 Best of all, they can lay down natural preventative solutions that will keep the drain flies from coming back.

 When it comes to drain fly prevention, cleaning your pipes and sewage areas is going to be your best option.
 Since these flies feed on decaying matter, they prefer water with sewage over fresh, clean water.